-To access the list of collections, and to switch between them, tap the action button at the top left in the main view, to reveal the Extra Actions view, and then tap the Manage Collections button there.
+To access the list of collections, and to switch between them, tap the action button at the top in the main view, to reveal the Actions view, and then tap the Manage Collections button there.
 You will initially see something like shown below.

-If you were to then tap the Extra Actions button to return to the Extra Actions view and then the Stories button to go back to the main view, you'd then see the list of stories in whichever collection you had selected.
+If you were to then tap the Actions button to return to the Actions view and then the Stories button to go back to the main view, you'd then see the list of stories in whichever collection you had selected.
 You can use this to switch between collections at any time.

+Whenever you create a collection, it is selected automatically.
+To change a collection's title, or to inspect or add notes, tap its ⓘ button to the right.
 Below we have changed the title of Collections 1 to Our First Stories and added some notes.
 Tapping the Save button returns you to the list of collections.

 You can add another collection by tapping the + button above the list of collections.
 You're then presented with several options: